firish/Interesting_Engineering/7_RAID_Configurations.md

 ### RAID 2 - Bit-level Striping with Hamming Code
 - **Description**: RAID 2 stripes data at the bit level and uses a **Hamming code** for error correction.
 All disks must be synchronized to spin at the same time.
 This configuration is complex and rarely used today.
-- **Explanation**: **Hamming code** is a method used to detect and correct errors in data.
-In RAID 2, data is split at the bit level (much smaller than the block level used in other RAID types), and error correction codes are applied.
-This requires all disks to be perfectly synchronized, meaning they must spin together in lockstep.
+- **Hamming code** is a method used to detect and correct errors in data.
 - **Advantages**: Capable of very high data transfer rates with the use of many disks operating in parallel.
 - **Disadvantages**: Complexity and limited advantages over other RAID levels make it impractical for most applications.
 RAID 2 is mostly obsolete.
 - **Use Case**: Historically used in systems requiring high fault tolerance and speed, such as in early supercomputing systems.
 However, it has largely been replaced by more efficient RAID levels.